-Resumo: If you are having trouble when force delete files/folders on Windows 10, 8, 7 or Mac, this article will serve you very well, as it describes all the proven solutions for you to get rid of the annoying files or folders finally, and what if you have mistakenly deleted some wanted files or folders, we also comprise the best software de recuperação de dados for you to recover the data.
+Resumo: If you are having trouble when force deleting files/folders or force deleting recycle bin on Windows 10, 8, 7 or Mac, this article will serve you very well, as it describes all the proven solutions for you to get rid of the annoying files or folders finally, and what if you have mistakenly deleted some wanted files or folders, we also comprise the best software de recuperação de dados for you to recover the data.

 Deleting files/folders is one of the most common actions computer users do every day.
 Mostly it goes as intended, and those deleted files/folders either go to the Recycle Bin or perish from the computer.

 However, users sometimes come across an issue that specific files/folders won’t get deleted.
 Situations like: the file are in use; Access is denied; another program uses the file; the file is corrupted or unreadable.
 Since a certain file in this peculiar state can sometimes amount to gigabytes, you could have a hard time trying to tackle the problem when you want to liberar espaço no drive.
 To help users fix the problem, we lay out 12 solutions as below and please take your time to learn how to force delete files/folders.

 How to Force Delete Files/Folders on Windows XP, 7, 8, and 10

 In most cases, users can’t delete a file because a process is currently using the file.
 If you know there is a process that has opened the file, terminate the process, and try deleting the file again.

 A trickier situation, in this case, is that the process currently using the file might be a hidden one.
 Then, what users need to do is to find out the process and terminate it, which can be done by using Task Manager.
 Refer to the steps to learn how to force delete files/folders or force delete recycle bin on Windows 10,7,8 and XP in this way.